zenml-io/zenml-gitflow/README.md

 into the main branch.
 This applies not only to the code itself, but also to the ML artifacts, such as the data and the model.
-* **Continuous Deployment**: When a change is merged into the main branch, it is automatically deployed to production using GitHub Actions.
-There are also additional checks in place to ensure that the model is not deployed if it not fit for production or performs worse than the model currently deployed.
+* **Continuous Deployment**: When a change is merged into the main branch, it is automatically deployed to production using ZenML and GitHub Actions.
+There are also additional checks in place to ensure that the model is not deployed if it is not fit for production or performs worse than the model currently deployed.
-* **Software Dependency Management**: All software dependencies are managed in a way that guarantees full reproducibility and are automatically installed by ZenML the pipeline runtime environments.
-Python package versions are frozen and pinned to ensure that the same versions are used in all environments.
+* **Software Dependency Management**: All software dependencies are managed in a way that guarantees full reproducibility and are automatically installed by ZenML in the pipeline runtime environments.
+Python package versions are frozen and pinned to ensure that the pipeline runs are fully reproducible.
 * **Reproducible Randomness**: All randomness is controlled and seeded to ensure reproducibility and caching of the pipeline runs.